jd-code76/provinent-scripture-study/README.md

 3. Open `index.html` in a web browser

 ### Optional PDF Setup
-For offline functionality:
+For an offline Bible:
 1. Download a Berean Standard Bible PDF from the provided links
-2. Upload via the welcome screen or settings panel
+2. Upload via the settings panel
 3. Select "Custom PDF" in the reference panel dropdown

 ## Usage